-10. (a) Details of Unspent CSR amount for the preceding three financial years:
+9. (a) Details of Unspent CSR amount for the preceding three financial years:

-SI.
-No. Preceding Financial Year.
-Amount transferred to Unspent CSR Account under section 135 (6) Amount spent in the reporting Financial Year (in ₹).
-Amount tran specified un section 135( Name of the Fund der Schedule • Amount remaining to be spent in succeeding financial years.

-(in ₹) NIL (in ₹)
+Sr. No. Preceding Financial Year.
+Amount transferred to Unspent CSR Account under Amount spent in the reporting Financial Year (in ₹).
+Amount tran specified un section 135( der Schedule vII as per Amount remaining to be spent in succeeding section 135 (6) (in ₹) (in x ).
+Name of the Fund Amount (in ₹).
+Date of transfer. financial years. (in ₹) NIL Total

-Total